 The Sidewalk Multimodal Access Improvements project will be a continuation of efforts to enhance pedestrian and bicycle access.
 This is in conjunction with the current Sidewalk Gap Closure TIP project which emphasized missing or substandard sidewalks.
 In the Havana Corridor Transportation Study, multiple areas were identified that needed improvements for transit.
 Havana Street, Yale Avenue, Chambers Road, and Colfax Avenue were identified as areas in need of transit stop connectivity.
 This project will serve vulnerable populations, provide safer access to all users, and implement ADA compliance.
 On the east side of Havana, there are no sidewalks that people who need wheelchairs can navigate safely.
 In the area, there are obstructions, unpaved sidewalks, and high-speed and high-volume traffic.
 North of Colfax Ave, locations were identified to improve access to transit stops at 13th Avenue, 17th Avenue, and Montview.
 In the southern part of Yale Avenue, there is no sidewalk.
 Bus access will also be a focus on the segment east of Peoria.
-Bus stops are standing in the middle of grassy areas which causes safety and accessibility concerns.
-In the area serviced by Bus 153 in the middle of grassy areas which causes safety and accessibility concerns.
+Bus stops are standing in the middle of grassy areas which causes difficulty to access.
+On Chambers Road, there is also an area with bus stops serviced by Bus 153 in the middle of grassy areas which causes safety and accessibility concerns.
 In the area serviced by Bus 15, the segment of the corridor is unpaved.
 The city staff is in the process of developing cost estimates for the upcoming grant application.